petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/dataset.md

 ### Update Dataset

 Updates a dataset.
 Currently only updating Dataset name is possible.
-As Dataset names are unique it will return with an error if name is taken by another Dataset.
+As Dataset names are unique it will return with an error if the name is taken by another Dataset.

 *Example REQUEST*